GothamSass/centralpark/README.md

   * Whose the talked geared towards?
   * What's the level?
 We welcome beginner to super advanced
   * What type of talk?
 Workshop (1.5-2hrs), lightning (5 or 10 minutes), or standard (20 or 30 min).
-1. Add the label `#talk submission`
-1. If you know when you'd like to talk, add a milestone to your talk.
-Say you want to speak in June, then select the `June Meetup` milestone.
-This step is optional.
+1. Let us know when you'd like to speak.
+Starting in August we meet every 4th Tuesday of the month.
 1. Tell us a bit about yourself.
 We'll use this information when we publish the event on our site.
   * Name
   * Preferred gender pronoun